edgesoft/upload-controller/README.md

 npm install upload-controller

 ## Usage
 The files passed to the uploadController is an instance of FileList.
-You choose to pass onProgress, onEnd if you want to track the file upload. serverParams is optional as well and will posted to the server along with the file. callbackParams is optional and will be passed to onProgress and onEnd.
+You can choose to pass `onProgress`, `onEnd` if you want to track the file upload. `serverParams` is optional and will posted to the server along with the file. `callbackParams` is optional and will be passed to onProgress and onEnd.

 - `onProgress`- object {percentComplete, callbackParams}  will be passed. callbackParams will contain undefined if not passed to uploadController